-After developers opted to take the Green Water space in another direction, he decided the best spot for the tower would be the roughly one-acre plot at the southeast corner of Cesar Chavez and Trinity Streets, which is currently owned by investment firm World Class Capital Group and is the site of long-delayed vaporware tower project 99 Trinity.
+After developers opted to take the Green Water space in another direction, he decided the best spot for the tower would be the roughly one-acre plot at the southeast corner of Cesar Chavez and Trinity Streets, currently owned by investment firm World Class Capital Group and the site of long-delayed vaporware tower project 99 Trinity.

 The Star Tower project, clearly a labor of love for Vaculin, is also a captivating work of what I believe could be best described as outsider architecture.
 As an observation structure, the tower is designed with height, and the quality of the view that height affords to the public, as its primary concern.